England full-back Ben Chilwell set to miss World Cup with ‘significant’ injury - NewsBreak

 England full-back Ben Chilwell set to miss World Cup with ‘significant’ injury

-Chelsea and England defender Ben Chilwell is expected to miss the World Cup with a “significant” hamstring injury.
+Chelsea and England defender Ben Chilwell is expected to miss the World Cup with a “significant” hamstring injury, his club have announced.

 The 25-year-old left-back sustained the problem in the Blues’ 2-1 Champions League win over Dinamo Zagreb on Wednesday.